 The average parrot is passed through several homes during its lifetime

 Parrots are now more common in captivity than in forests, and accordingly, the narrative has switched to regarding them as common household pets instead of endangered wild animals.
-There are thousands of videos online of parrots as cute, talking creatures; people buy them on impulse, unaware that they’re insanely demanding.
+There are thousands of videos online of parrots as cute, talking creatures; people buy them on impulse, unaware that they’re extremely demanding.
 Many soon find out that the cute, cuddly bird at the pet store now bites, screams, throws food everywhere, and likes only one person.
 Or that the bird can’t talk and do tricks.
 Now factor in a lifespan of 60+ years – and you have an animal being passed around several homes during his lifetime.

 In the wild, parrots form bonds that last for life.
 Each time a parrot is passed to another home, his heart is broken; he eventually develops many behavioral problems such as feather-plucking, and becomes even more unwanted.
 These birds have become disposable “throwaway” pets; even with an existing overpopulation of rescue birds, however, the pet industry continues to saturate the domestic market with millions of baby birds a year.